 Brett’s Colonists Guide of 1883 – an ‘Encyclopedia of useful knowledge’ that covered everything from clearing land, managing livestock, growing fruit, bee keeping and first aid through to government laws, as well as cooking – had a section on porridge.
 It suggested that, “Porridge is an excellent and cheap food for children, and makes also a capital breakfast or supper for grown people, supposing them to have a more solid meal at mid-day.”

 Instructions for making porridge included soaking oatmeal for several hours, then stirring it into boiling water and allowing the mixture to boil for 25 minutes.
 Stirabout was made by the different approach of directly pouring oatmeal into boiling water.
 Brose was a variant made by pouring boiling water on oatmeal and stirring until thick.
 And finally, there was budram, an oat jelly made by soaking oatmeal in water for several days until fermented and then pouring off the water, boiling it, and letting it cool.

-There’s more to come on the story of porridge in NZ – come back in a week or so for the next thrilling chapter.
+There’s more to come on the story of porridge in NZ – I’ll write the next thrilling chapter in due course.

 Making Oat Porridge

 The Scottish recipe for porridge insists on only three ingredients: oats, water and salt.
 But many people use 50:50 milk and water for a richer version and some pre-soak the oats overnight to reduce cooking time.
 Salt should be added at the end as it will prevent the oats swelling if added at the start.
 Porridge is commonly made in the microwave today, but this can easily create a big mess if it boils over, and it is certainly not likely to be as consistent in texture as that made in a pot.